-In appropriate circumstances, the Authority will require safe drinking-vessels (polycarbonate or similar) to be used wherever a material risk of injury might arise.
+In appropriate circumstances, the Authority will require safe drinking-vessels to be used wherever a material risk of injury might arise.

 This policy applies not only to drinking vessels and containers for alcohol, but also to containers for soft drinks and water including any brought to the premises by customers.